dfgitn4j/browserVsCypherShell/browserVsCypherShell.md

 1. This should be obvious, but sure you have a graph use case!
 It is so much fun and easy working with a Neo4j graph database that it is easy to try and apply it to scenarios where graph does not add any value.
 Watch this short [video](https://www.youtube.com/watch?v=keZURbOo4-M&feature=youtu.be) for a good introduction on identifying graph shaped problems

 ## Parting Thoughts.
-Yours and mine.
+Yours and Mine.

 Thank you for your time if you made this far.
 Please post any questions or comments as I am very interested in what readers think and am hoping to gain insight from any responses.